Connect SUS becomes unstable and Brazilians face problems generating vaccination certificate against Covid | Vaccine

 People who have already completed the vaccination schedule against Covid-19 (two doses or a single dose) can now issue the vaccination certificate in the Connect SUS application, from the Ministry of Health.
-However, the system has been showing instability since last week, which persisted this Monday (28).
+However, the system has been showing instability since last week, a problem that persisted this Monday (30).

 In addition to the impossibility of issuing the certificate, users have reported that doses already applied are not included in the system.